Alastria chico Lafontaine & Troubridge, 2004

 Photograph copyright: Merrill A. Peterson

-Alastria chico is a streaky medium-sized noctuid (FW length 15 - 18 mm) with forewings that are medium brown anteriorly, dark brown posteriorly, and gray toward the outer margin that flies west of the Cascade Mountains throughout the year.
+Alastria chico is a streaky, medium-sized noctuid (FW length 15 - 18 mm) that flies west of the Cascade Mountains throughout the year.
+It has forewings that are medium brown anteriorly, dark brown posteriorly, and gray toward the outer margin.
 The pattern is so longitudinally streaked that the elements of the ordinary lines have largely been lost.
 The ground color is medium brown from the base of the wing to the expected position of the postmedial line lateral to the reniform spot.
-The wing is dark wood brown with black lines between the veins in the lower half of the median area, posterior to a horizontal black line located just above the trailing margin near the base, at the anal angle, and in a roughly triangular area at the margin opposite the reniform spot.
+The forewing is dark wood brown with black lines between the veins in the lower half of the median area, posterior to a horizontal black line located just above the trailing margin near the base, at the anal angle, and in a roughly triangular area at the margin opposite the reniform spot.
 Most of the subterminal area is light blue-gray, forming a W-mark to the outer margin on veins M3 and CuA1 that is bordered posteriorly by black horizontal lines.
 The orbicular spot is only evident as a longitudinal brown line in the medial cell.
 The reniform spot is Z-shaped and difficult to recognize.
 The lateral anterior part is extended toward the outer margin and the medial posterior part extends toward the base.
 It is filled with light brown and appears slightly lighter than the surrounding wing.
 The claviform spot is absent.
-The hidnwing is light whitish gray with a poorly defined blackish gray marginal band on the outer third, a small discal spot, and dark veins.
+The hindwing is light whitish-gray with a poorly defined blackish gray marginal band on the outer third, a small discal spot, and dark veins.
 The top of the head and collar are horizontally striped light gray, brown, and black.
 The central thorax and medial edges of the tegulae are wood brown, and the rest of the tegulae are light gray with brown lateral edges.
 The male antenna is biserrate.

 This species can be recognized by its longitudinally streaked pattern and dark and light brown color with blue-gray at the outer margin.
 It is most similar to Apamea cuculliformis in general appearance, but this species lacks the blue-gray color on the outer forewing that is present in A. chico.